 Colossians 1:20 and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven.

 Romans 5:10a For if while we were enemies, we were reconciled to God through the death of His Son, ...
-(Notice this verse says we were reconciled while we were enemies, not after we became friends with God.)
+(Notice this verse says we were reconciled while we were enemies, not after we became believers in God.)

 Romans 6:10 For the death that He died, He died to sin once for all; but the life that He lives, He lives to God.